sQUlearn/squlearn/docs/user_guide/executor.rst

    executor = Executor(..., qpu_parallelization="auto")

-If activated, QPU parallelization is automatically applied to all Primitives created by the Executor.
+If activated, QPU parallelization is automatically applied to all Primitives created by the :class:`Executor <squlearn.Executor>`.
 By leveraging QPU parallelization, users can expedite the execution of quantum circuits on real hardware.
 Nonetheless, it's crucial to weigh the benefits against the potential drawbacks of increased noise and errors.
 By default, ``qpu_parallelization`` is set to ``None``, implying no parallelization is considered unless explicitly specified.